mwojnars/hypertag/docs/index.md

 ### Non-standard postfix operators

-Hypertag defines two postfix operators, called _qualifiers_:
+Hypertag defines two postfix operators called _qualifiers_:

 - The _optional expression_ qualifier (`?`) indicates that a given subexpression can be ignored: if it evaluates to a false value (`''`, `None`, `False` etc.), or raises an exception, its result shall be replaced with `''`,